This is a free preview

 Think of the ticking of a clock or an old fashioned mechanical metronome - every sound identical and all happening at a predictable interval of time.

-Exercise 1: Clap Along to the Pulse
+Clap Along to the Pulse

 Listen to Exercise 1 Audio.
 This demonstrates a series of pulses.
 Clap in time to the pulse.